grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "You must be from the boat that just came in on slip four, eh?"
 She asked.

 "That's right.
 I'm Captain Percy.
-She's my fucking boat --- The _Prospect_."
+She's my fucking boat -- The _Prospect_."
 The dock boss squinted up at her.

-"Actually, there's two fucking boats."
-Said Shakes.
+"Actually, there's two fucking boats," said Shakes.

-"Ah, hmm."
-Said the dock boss.
+"Ah, hmm," said the dock boss.
 "There's a note here that you have a mini sub mated on the bottom of the big boat.
 That's a pretty unusual fucking docking arrangement."

 "We Would not normally come in that way," said Hemi, "but we are in pretty bad shape.
 We had to rig up a whole complicated situation with the smaller sub to have enough power to get here.
 We have basically got no power, no fuel, and we need repairs, restock, and hopefully some new employment."

 "Hmph.
 Well.
 We're full-service here.
 We're pretty isolated, so we keep a lot of stock and parts on hand.
 Having a deep supply is the good side of being isolated.
 The bad side is that shit's going to be pretty fucking expensive.
 It costs a premium to move it out here.
-I give folks honest assessments --- hell that's how I got this shitty dock boss position --- but most of the goods around here are sold from the crew of one independent operator to another.
+I give folks honest assessments -- hell that's how I got this shitty dock boss position -- but most of the goods around here are sold from the crew of one independent operator to another.
 I can't control what prices those fucking connivers might try to get from those who might be a little desperate."

 "Well, that's a reason why we're also looking for a job.
 We could use some inflow of some fucking cash.
 Are there any leads on cargo that needs hauling?"
 Asked Percy.

 "Can't help you there.
 I'm the dock boss, I just handle the dock.
 Work is found further up the tunnel.
 There's a market and exchange floor up there.
 Because we're the only depot out this way, enough stuff moves through here that you should be able to wrangle up something that pays.
 Me, I'll give ya a list of contacts up and down the dock who should be able to set you up with fuel and repairs and the like.
 I'll try to give you the least-worst of that bunch of bone-scraping, marrow-sucking dickheads."
 She started scribbling down a list of names and associated slips on the back of a used enveloped.

-"That is certainly our first priority."
-Said Hemi.
+"That is certainly our first priority," said Hemi.
 "What about Authorities?
 Much activity from them around here?"

 "Mostly they leave us the fuck alone.
 As I say, this is one of the only places you can move goods for cash in this part of the ocean, so we end up being a small but critical operation.
-The Authorities on one side want their people to be able to trade goods, and the Authorities on the other side want that too --- even if they would never admit it, and endlessly skirmish over where exactly the fucking line lies.
+The Authorities on one side want their people to be able to trade goods, and the Authorities on the other side want that too -- even if they would never admit it, and endlessly skirmish over where exactly the fucking line lies.
 It's a good, quiet operation here, far from the fucking noise and crush of all the meaningless action and events that seem so important to those folks trying to carve up pieces of the surface for control.
 It's pleasantly remote here, it is.
 While it fucking lasts anyway."

-"Sounds like a nice place to retire."
-Said Shakes.
+"Sounds like a nice place to retire," said Shakes.
 "No sun, no wind, nothing to keep you from happily living out your days in a dark grimy hole."

 "Anyway.."
 Percy interrupted, "thanks for the orientation.
 Hemi can you get that list of contacts for repairs and refueling?
 Shakes, you probably want to go with him and make sure you get the _Gnat_ fucking fueled back up?"